-The data for the Common Procedures Report, obtained from the inpatient UB-04 (Uniform Billing) form, was submitted electronically to PHC4 by Pennsylvania acute care hospitals that performed the procedure of interest primarily on adults.
+The data for the CPR, obtained from the inpatient and outpatient UB-04 (Uniform Billing) forms, was submitted electronically to PHC4 by Pennsylvania acute care hospitals and ambulatory surgery centers that performed the procedure of interest on adults (18 years and older).
 Federal hospitals were not included.
 The data included demographic information, hospital charges, and International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) and Procedure Coding System (ICD-10-PCS) diagnosis and procedure codes.
+Current Procedural Technology, Fourth Edition (CPT-4) codes were used for outpatient volume reporting.

-Hospitals submitted data to the Council on a quarterly basis (within 90 days from the last day of each quarter).
+Facilities submitted data to the PHC4 on a quarterly basis (within 90 days from the last day of each quarter).
 Upon receipt of the data, verification was performed to assure data were submitted in a readable format.
 Extensive quality assurance checks were completed and laboratory data were matched to inpatient records.
-Error reports for UB-04 data were then generated and returned to each hospital with an opportunity to correct any problems.
+Error reports for UB-04 data were then generated and returned to each facility with an opportunity to correct any problems.
 Similarly, laboratory test results were evaluated each quarter and summary reports indicating data anomalies were sent to each hospital, again with an opportunity to make corrections.
-Data accuracy and completeness were ultimately the responsibility of each individual hospital.
+Data accuracy and completeness were ultimately the responsibility of each individual facility.

-Laboratory test results were submitted by hospitals to the Council for a select group of acute care inpatient records, including those used for analysis for the procedures included in the Common Procedures Report.
+Laboratory test results were submitted by acute care hospitals to PHC4 for a select group of inpatient records, including records used for outcome analyses in the CPR.
 Hospitals were required to submit the highest and/or lowest result(s) for a maximum of 29 laboratory tests as collected from patients during the initial period of their hospitalization.
 The requirements for submitting this data are specified elsewhere (refer to PHC4's Laboratory Data Reporting Manual, accessible at www.phc4.org).
 In brief, for patients admitted prior to 6:00 p.m., only laboratory results collected on Day 1 of the admission were to be submitted.
 For patients admitted after 6:00 p.m., results were to be submitted for tests collected on the day of admission (Day 1) through the next calendar day (Day 2).